amgoncalves/sassy-twitter/README.md

 #### Developer's Log

 - [x] Unit tests or integration tests for login, authentication, user page, followings page, followers page, follow, new tweet, reply, retweet, were done by Shuai
+- [ ] Log in at the same time and do manual testing, done by All
+- [ ] Implement the complete test interface, done by Si.
+- [ ] Generate artificial loads.
+Play around with different loads, done by Shuai.
+- [ ] Do load testing.
+- [ ] Clean up the directory, update repo and submit.

 ## Documentation